 Whitelisted Gambling Jurisdictions

 However, the Gambling (Licensing and Advertising) Act 2014 brought changes to the licensing regime for operators.
 Now, all firms that wish to advertise and provide gambling services to customers based in the UK must obtain a license from the UK.
-They must apply for either new authorization or for a continuation of their license.
+They must apply for either a new authorization or a continuation of their license.

 Advertising Rules for Gambling Ads